 Criteria for determining an equivalency:

-- Course must have been deemed transferable by UGA.
+- The course must have been deemed transferable by UGA.

 - Subject content should be determined to be equivalent by the faculty expert or his/her delegate.

-- For a course to be equivalent to a UCD course that contains General Education (GE) attributes, the non-UCD course must also include sufficient content to cover ALL the GE attributes assigned to the UCD course.
-If all the GE attribute content is not included in the non-UCD course then it cannot be approved to be equivalent.
+- For a course to be equivalent to a UC Davis course that contains General Education (GE) attributes, the non-UC Davis course must also include sufficient content to cover ALL the GE attributes assigned to the UC Davis course.
+If all the GE attribute content is not included in the non-UC Davis course then it cannot be approved to be equivalent.

 - Equivalencies will be used in the Banner system beginning with the term indicated by the reviewer.